 Services for a mental health condition can vary from person to person.
 There’s no “one size fits all” that works for everyone.
 For some the most effective approach involves a combination of counseling and medication.
 But for others, support groups, peer support, or practicing stress management strategies works best.
-Supportive services, such as case or care management, can also play an important role in mental health and recovery.
+Supportive services, such as case management, can also play an important role in mental health and recovery.

 There are many tools that can improve your mental health and you can choose the treatment or combination of treatments that works best for you.
 Social support, acceptance and encouragement from friends, family and others can make a difference, and education about how to manage a mental health condition can also provide the skills and support needed to work toward recovery.
 You have a choice in how you receive services.
 Get creative and pursue ones that feel good to you!